 With some felony charges, the next court date after Advisement may be a preliminary hearing.
 With few exceptions, only persons charged with a class 1, 2, or 3 felony, or who are in jail on a class 4, 5, or 6 felony, are entitled to this hearing.
 The defendant may waive a preliminary hearing.

 At the preliminary hearing, the prosecutor is required to present sufficient evidence to prove that it is more likely than not that the defendant committed the charged crime, allowing the case to move forward in the criminal justice process.

 If the judge determines sufficient evidence exists, the felony case will be “bound over” to District Court for arraignment.

 Felony preliminary and disposition hearings are often combined into one hearing when scheduled in County Court.

 Note on Direct File Cases and Grand Jury Indictments

 If a case is filed directly in District Court, or by Grand Jury indictment, the County Court series of hearings are bypassed and the defendant will have advisement, arraignment, preliminary and disposition hearings in District Court at the Lindsey-Flanigan Courthouse.

 If a felony case is bound over from County Court, the first hearing in District Court is Arraignment.
 At Arraignment, the judge informs the defendant what the charges are, what his or her constitutional rights are, what all the possible penalties are, and the right to a public defender, if eligible.
-At Arraignment, the defendant may enter a plea of guilty or not guilty, or enter a guilty plea to an agreed upon plea bargain.
+At Arraignment, the defendant enters a plea of guilty or not guilty, or enters a guilty plea to an agreed upon plea bargain.